The First Separate United States Government Map of Texas

-Fine example of William H. Emorys map of Texas and the adjacent regions, published in 1844, during the height of the Congressional debates on the annexation of Texas.
+William H. Emory's seminal Map of Texas and the Adjacent Regions, published in 1844, during the height of the Congressional debates on the annexation of Texas.

 Emory's map was the first scientific attempt by the United States to accurately define the then Republic of Texas.
 William Emory had never been to Texas, so he created the map from a variety of sources that were available to him at the Corps of Topographical Engineers office in Washington.
 He relied most heavily on John Arrowsmith's 1841 map of Texas, along with nearly 20 other sources, which Emory lists at the lower left, including Humboldt, Pike, Long, Brown, Kearney, Fremont, Moore, Austin, Mitchell, Hunt & Randell, and Kennedy.

 The map appeared in two formats, this example and a smaller version, published the same year.
 Streeter notes that it is not possible to determine which map preceded the other.
 Emory's map was the first US Government map to recognize the area claimed by the Republic of Texas, as established by the Texas Congress in December 1836.
 An example of the smaller version can be seen here: /gallery/detail/30375

 During the Congressional debates on the annexation of Texas, one of the central questions was the establishment of its boundaries, both within the United States and with Mexico.
 Emory was charged with the preparation of this map, which is based largely upon Arrowsmith's map of Texas, but wih significant improvements available to Emory from other sources.